 I copied this awesome flannel from Mel’s Desk a few years ago and it has been a staple in my storytimes ever since!
-It’s a super fun flannel as is, but when a patron recently dropped off a tin of holiday popcorn, I just knew I had to add some more flavors.
+It’s super fun as is, but when a patron recently dropped off a tin of holiday popcorn, I just knew I had to revisit this flannel add some more flavors.

 I cooked up some caramel, butter and cheddar flavored felt popcorn.
 In addition to including more types of popcorn, I made a few other early math tweaks.
 I made 12 kernels so we have lots of counting options and resized my popcorn pieces.
 Some pieces are big, some pieces are small, and some are in between.